brianhill/deep-springs-observatory/index.md

 # Deep Springs Observatory

-*The construction of the Deep Springs observatory was made possible by the enthusiasm and generosity of the Deep Springs Class of '77.*
+*Construction of the observatory was made possible by the enthusiasm and generosity of the Deep Springs Class of '77.*

 ![Observatory, December 2022](./photos/ObservatoryDec2022.jpeg)